embrace-io/embrace-docs/docs/data-destinations/chronosphere-setup.md

 ## Pulling your Tenant ID

 1. Navigate to your Chronosphere account.
-2. Share the "tenant ID" that you access on (it is on the top of the page).
+2. Share the "tenant ID" that you access on (it is on the URL of the page).
 For example, in this case it is "embrace-integration".

 <img src={require('@site/static/images/data-destinations/chronosphere_tenant_id.png').default} alt="Image showing Chronosphere field needed" />